 Guilford County, NC

 Guilford County, NC neighbors Rockingham near Greensboro metropolitan centre with a 2020 estimated census population of 569,576 making it the 3rd most populous county situated in North Carolina overall.
 Its county seat is Greensboro although other cities include High Point & Jamestown- Greensboro itself corresponds out to Guilford’s biggest town aside from acknowledged county seat.
 This area had been established from Orange and Rowan Counties back in 1771 when local residents petitioned for new administrative boundaries - posthumously named after Francis North Lord Guilford whose successful career within British Government continued mid 18th century onwards.
-Mid-sized-city complex - Northwest-central North Carolina, 30 miles south of the Virginia border.
+Large metro area set in the rolling hills and woodlands of the Southeast region.
+Primary industries include manufacturing and healthcare. - Situated in north-central North Carolina, 80 miles west of Raleigh and 90 miles northeast of Charlotte..

 Location Details